 The Nokia Lumia 635 is a typical budget phone.
 It's a fair bit smaller than more expensive phones, but that mostly down to the fact that it comes with a 4.5-inch screen as opposed to a 5-inch or larger.
 It's not slim though, at 9.2mm thick it’s not too obsessed with being super-skinny.

-These give the Lumia 635 a similar small-but-chunky feel to phones like the Motorola Moto G and, of course, the Lumia 630.
+All these elements give the Lumia 635 a small-but-chunky feel similar to the Motorola Moto G and, of course, the Lumia 630.
 Nokia has added a few nice touches to elevate it above some lesser budget phones, though.

-Like other Lumias, the Lumia 635 comes in a few different colours.
+The Lumia 635 comes in a variety of different colours.
 We’re trying the bright green version, whose larger-than-life shade is far enough removed from real neon lime green to avoid turning of 95 per cent of the population.
 But it is bright.

 There are also orange and yellow versions, and the more conservative white and black shades.
 All have a glossy finish, and they use a translucent coloured layer rather than pure block colour in order to give the finish an appearance of depth.

 While the finish of the Lumia 635 has that typical glossy plastic feel, this kind of translucent finish stops the phone from seeming too cheap and tacky.
 Nokia has also made the side buttons a similar shade of green as the rest of the body, once again pushing the phone’s looks above those of cheap and anonymous (generally Android) phones.